+86 1510-529-7925 [email protected]

 DSC_4587-1024x683 YASHICA ELECTRO 35 CCN Review

-The lens is an interesting one, it is a 35mm F.8 lens made up of 6 elements in 4 groups.
-From the shots that I have taken with the lens, it seems sharp, even wide open at f1.8.
-There is little to vignetting that I can see, and even the corners of an image look good when shot wide open.
-I have only shot black and white film with the camera so I cannot really tell if there are any chromatic aberrations but from what I have got from this lens, it is really good.
+The lens is an interesting one; it is a 35mm f/1.8 lens made up of 6 elements in 4 groups.
+From the shots that I have taken with the lens, it seems sharp, even wide open at f/1.8.
+There is little to no vignetting that I can see, and even the corners of an image look good when shot wide open.
+I have only shot black and white film with the camera, so I cannot really tell if there are any chromatic aberrations, but from what I have seen so far, it is really good.

 DSC_4587-1024x683 YASHICA ELECTRO 35 CCN Review